 Education & Bar Admissions:

-Nick is a member of the Oregon State Bar and the United States District Court for the District of Oregon.
+Nick is a member of the Oregon State Bar, the Washington State Bar, and the United States District Court for the Districts of Oregon and the Western District of Washington.

-Nick’s professional memberships include serving on the steering committees of ALFA International’s Product Liability & Complex Torts and Professional Liability Practice Groups, the Oregon Association of Defense Counsel, where he currently serves as Chair of the Product Liability Practice Group and regularly contributes articles to their quarterly publication “The Verdict,” the National Association of Railroad Trial Counsel, the Oregon State Bar and the Multnomah Bar Association.
+Nick’s professional memberships include serving on the steering committees of ALFA International’s Product Liability & Complex Torts and Professional Liability Practice Groups, the Oregon Association of Defense Counsel, where he recently served as Chair of the Product Liability Practice Group and regularly contributed articles to their quarterly publication “The Verdict,” the National Association of Railroad Trial Counsel, the Oregon State Bar and the Multnomah Bar Association.

 Nick’s volunteer activities have included the Classroom Law Project High School Mock Trial Competition, Toys for Tots, the American Mock Trial Association, and the New Lawyers Division of the Oregon State Bar.

-Nick and his wife have three and seven year old sons.
+Nick and his wife have two sons.
 Nick enjoys just about anything outdoors, including boating, camping, and fly-fishing.
 When he isn’t doing one of those things, you’ll probably find him designing and building furniture in his shop.

 “Product Hacking, Cyber Security for Products, and the Internet of Things”